 Maybe you don’t get home till 6 p.m.
 If you wait till then to eat dinner, you’ll likely be tired and cranky, so it’s a good idea to have a late afternoon snack.

-Here are some examples of healthy snacks that combine all three macronutrients:
+Snacks that combine all three macronutrients:

 - Celery and raw almond butter: celery is a carbohydrate; almond butter is both protein and natural fat.